-As humans are to apes, so are the Blackwings.
+As humans are to apes, so are the Blackwings to crows.
 Some call them Corvinoids, and what they call themselves is not pronounceable by humanity.

 Whatever power that shaped them drew inspiration from humanity, for they stand with similar proportions, and their long, slender, wings end with fully formed, dexterous hands, though missing a finger.
 These wings do not provide the Blackwing with flight, or even improved gliding.
 They are scrawny to the point of seeming cadaverous, and their heads are large - keeping their avian appearance while still holding a strong and scheming brain the equal of ours.
 Few see them like that, for even the least of them wear long thick robes that conceal even the shape of their feet.